 Palletisation:

-A flat ‘tray’ style pallet should be used if possible.
-Other enclosed pallets are available and can be used if necessary, but these can be difficult to secure some types of crate.
+Check the style of pallet is compatible with the crate (i.e. can it be safely secured).
+Seek advice from the transport agent on options if available.

 A layer of polythene should be laid on the pallet

-Place the crate directly on top
+The crate should be placed directly on top of the polythene

-‘Build’ the pallet by loading all crates.
+The pallet is built by loading all crates.
 If other materials are sharing the pallet, check all cargo is inert (do not accept any hazardous materials)

-Lift up the polythene, complete the polythene layer with a top layer, check for gaps
+The next stage is to complete the polythene layer with a top layer, check for gaps

-Strap in place with ratchet straps (check the tension, distribution and direction)
+The crates should be strapped in place with ratchet straps (check the tension, distribution and direction)

 Ensure the pallet is not bowing due to over-tension of straps

-Cargo net put in place (ensure this is draped and not thrown)
+The cargo net is put in place (ensure this is draped and not thrown)

 Final check (ensure there is no movement)